corelan/pyencfsgui/README.md

 ### Can I add a shortcut to the app in my Dock?

 Sure!
 Simply follow these steps:
-- Edit file pyencfsgui.sh and replace `path_to_pyencfsgui_here` (first line) with the full path to the folder where you have put the pyencfsgui repository
 - Open a Terminal and go to the folder than contains the pyencfsgui repository
 - Make the script executable:
     ```